CarrLab/TLA/documentation/TLA_doc.md

 ### 1. First-order metrics:

 These are conformation measurements that account for the intensity of events of each type.
 They involve __total numbers of cells of each type, total density of cells of each type, and fractions of the total of cell of each type__.
-In cases where an at hoc filter mask is available, these values are accounted for each region of interest (as specified by said filter).
+In cases where an ad hoc filter mask is available, these values are accounted for each region of interest (as specified by said filter).

-Local profiles of these measures are calculated by the use of a __Kernel Density Estimator (KDE)__, a spatial Gaussian convolution of discrete point events that estimates local, and smooth, point density values for each cell type, of combination of cell types.
+Local profiles of these measures are calculated by the use of a __Kernel Density Estimator (KDE)__, a spatial Gaussian convolution of discrete point events that estimates local, and smooth, point density values for each cell type, or combination of cell types.

 ### 2. Colocalization index